IRAs, CDs and savings bonds

 "I don't think that's a bad gift," she says.
 "We want to teach them to plan for retirement early."

-Seaman recommends starting with U.S. savings bonds, CDs and an IRA.
+Seaman suggests starting with U.S. savings bonds, CDs and an IRA.

 "This really brings home the idea of delayed gratification, the idea that you cannot have everything that you want today," she says.
 "Tools like this can really help people in their budgeting and planning for the future.
 They generate a little bit of income, but they make you wait for it.
 It's never a bad idea to wait to spend your money.
 It gives you more time to contemplate what you're going to do with it."